 What Is the Job Demand for Open Space Planners?

-According to statistics, job for all types of environmental planner is expected to grow some 6% in the decade between 2014 and 2024.
-This is about the average of all roles across the USA at present.
-Today, urban development and architecture is more respectful of environmental needs.
+According to BLS statistics, the demand for open space planners is expected to grow some 7% in the decade between 2020 and 2030.
+This is about the average of all roles across the USA at present.* Today, urban development and architecture is more respectful of environmental needs.
 Human need in urban spaces is as relevant as green spaces for wildlife.
 This demand alone could have accounted for an increase, but it is likely that the availability of available technologies such as CAD and GIS have made jobs easier and faster, counteracting increased demand.
 Most of this uptake is expected to be within urban regeneration rather than rural environmental protection.

 What Are the Education Requirements to Become an Open Space Planner?